-• Continue to exploit and use literacies partnership to take forward much of this work.
+Continue to exploit and use literacies partnership to take forward much of this work.
 Those partners who are directly involved in the delivery of literacies learning shall work together to provide opportunities for learners to improve their skills and develop confidence.
-This work is expected to make a significant contribution to the employability strategy. • Deliver some workplace learning through the innovative projects.
-This must include several provisions. implementation of several strategic village and community development plans and links to the formal education in schools. • Develop the approach to the provision of accredited courses in cover bkills particularly in the regeneration areas or in areas of low educational attainment. • Endeavour to provide a wide range of community-based adult learning programmes to support health and wellbeing. • Take particular note of under-represented groups and also of the needs of older people. • Undertake to deliver relevant courses to individuals and groups, subject to financial viability.
-Community-based courses for undividuals will be offered which shall be designed to increase participation in lifelong learning to support the key priorities of achievement through improved community capacity as a result of learning.
-Provision shall be made in every area, but priority shall be accorded to the more disadvantaged communities as identified from time to time in the local community plans.
-Continue to promote the use of ICT to support learning.
+This work is expected to make a significant Deliver some employacing searces.
+Deliver some workplace learning through the innovative projects.
+This must include several provisions.
+Continue the community-based provision through the implementation of several strategic village and community development plans and links to the formal education in schools.
+Realisation of full economic potential Develop the approach to the provision of accredited courses in Core Skills particularly in the regeneration areas of low educational attainment. with more and better employment opportunities for community members. • Better educated, more skilled and the titure needs of the economy lo meet Endeavour to provide a wide range of community-based adult learning programmes to support health and wellbeing.
+Take particular note of under-represented groups and also of more successful, research and vement the needs of older people.
+Promoting achievement Innovation.
+Improved through learning for adults.
+Improved or Promoting achievement innovation.
+Inproved quality of life in the most deprived communities.
+Undertake to deliver relevant courses to individuals and groups, subject to financial viability.
+Community-based courses will be offered which shall be designed to increase participation Improved the life chances for children, young people and families at in intelong learning to support the key priorities of achievement through learning and achievement through improved community risk. capacity as a result of learning.
+Provision shall be made in every area, but priority shall be accorded to the more disadvantaged communities as identified from time to time in the community and the statement of the statement o Continue to promote the use of ICT to support learning.
 In particular.
 Attempts shall be made to promote the use of ICT to support family learning and to increase the number of families who are web-enabled and to promote the development of ICT skills for low wage, low skilled individuals in employment.
-Explore other opportunities for using ICT and promoting e-learning in an adult learning context. • Provide support to vulnerable parents.
-Continuolve forward involve to prov develop contribution Delivers of the projects of the project of the projects of the project of the project of t o meet for all. • Decrease the proportion of individuals living in poverty.
-Continuation Particul partic on of full economic potential and better employment es for community members. ducated, more skilled and ccessful, research and I quality of life in the most numunities. ed the life chances for oung people and families at through learning for adults. • Improved through learning for adults. • Improved the
+Explore other opportunities for using ICT and promoting e-learning in an adult learning context.
+Provide support to vulnerable parents.
+Develop family learning.